Quick start

 The first couple of workflow runs could take several minutes, but these runs result in caching that should decrease subsequent build times substantially.
 After this initial setup, your site should typically build in less than a minute.

-Please click the "Enforce HTTPS" checkbox.
+In the "Custom domain" setting, click the "Enforce HTTPS" checkbox.

 Display your published course website